HHA Presents 75th Plaque for 1820 Zoar Home

 By Kyle Valentini, Editor | The Bargain Hunter

 The Tuscarawas County Heritage Home Association has come across some rare finds over the years—vintage windows, mantels, columns and period fixtures.
 Most of the pieces have been offered at one of the organization’s Olde House Parts sales at various times throughout the year.
-(The next is coming Saturday, Sept 20, 8am-2pm.)
+(The next is coming up on Saturday, April 28, 2018, from 8am to 2pm.)

-This time the association has something very special — the porch from Zoar’s historic Bimeler House is up for sale, and it is in excellent condition.
+This time the association has something very special — the porch from Zoar’s historic Bimeler Museum is up for sale, and it is in excellent condition.

 “The porch was donated to the Heritage Home Association by Ohio Historical Society, with the idea being that we might be able to sell it for a fundraiser,” said Rod Kirkendall, longtime member and treasurer for the nonprofit group.
 “The TCHHA board decided that whatever we are able to get for the porch would be donated for the benefit of the Bimeler Museum restoration.”